clementbernardd/network_friendly/README.md

 ## Contents

-- FinalReport : Directory with the Final Report that explains our project in detail in LaTeX.
+- final_report : Directory with the Final Report that explains our project in detail in LaTeX.
-- Reports : This is the temporary report we did each week of the work.
+- reports : This is the temporary report we did each week of the work.
 - code : Our code
+- presentation : Directory where there is slides where we presented the project

 ## Requirements